meshplay/meshplay/docs/pages/guides/infrastructure-management/managing-notifications.md

 #### Taking action on alerts

-Particular notifications that Meshery presents are immediately actionable.
+Particular notifications that Meshplay presents are immediately actionable.
 These are denoted by a red colored highlight.
 Be on the lookout for these alerts and take action promptly to ensure a smooth running infrastructure.